 As a mother, I wish I could have done more for my son.
 Right now, the only thing I can do is live with the pain of losing him to drugs.
 I wish mothers would not have to deal with what I went through.
 Drugs bring nothing but sad stories to families.

 My name is Johnny, and I’m an addict.
 I have been using different prescription drugs for years.
 I don’t want to stop.
 I’m broke.
 I’m homeless.
 My family gave up on me because I stole from them.
 I need money to support my vice, that’s why.
 They’re afraid of me because they think that one day, I’m going to murder them.
 My father and brothers forced me out of the house.
 My mother was totally against it, but my siblings and my father were really firm.

 Right now, I’m not sure what’s in store for me.
 All I care about is how I get drugs.

-It was so exciting, that I got hooked.
-I got so preoccupied with my new-found hobby that I didn’t realize how everything thing else in my life slipped away.
+It was so exciting that I got hooked.
+I got so preoccupied with my newfound hobby that I didn’t realize how everything thing else in my life slipped away.
 I lost my girlfriend.
 I lost my family.
 I lost my job.
 The bank then sequestered my house.
 I had nothing left.
-In an ideal world, I would have recovered from all these and redeemed myself.
+I would have recovered from all these in an ideal world and redeemed myself.
 That was not the case, though.
-Until now, I’m still hooked to drugs and I don’t know if I have any reason left to stop.
+Until now, I’m still hooked on drugs, and I don’t know if I have any reason left to stop.

 No one cared, so I also stopped caring.
 My story is just one of the many sad stories of people dealing with drugs.